ppicapietra/cordova-background-geolocation-plugin/README.md

 *Cross-platform geolocation for Cordova and Capacitor with battery-saving "circular region monitoring" and "stop detection"*

+This plugin is for tracking on the streets and it has disabled all the vertical altitude features.

 This plugin can be used for geolocation when the app is running in the foreground or background.
 It is more battery and data efficient than html5 geolocation.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).

 This project is based on [@mauron85/cordova-plugin-background-geolocation](https://github.com/mauron85/cordova-plugin-background-geolocation), which in turn was based on the original [cordova-background-geolocation plugin](https://github.com/christocracy/cordova-plugin-background-geolocation) by [christocracy](https://github.com/christocracy).
 Hayl Ltd have taken on responsibility for hosting it and will be maintaining it and merging PRs from the community.
 If you have any fixes, features or updates that you would like included, please do raise a PR or issue on the GitHub repository.